 Choose a Reputable Seller

-While it can be tempting to go searching for cheap Halloween contact lenses on eBay and other places, take a minute to consider the consequences for the price of saving a few pounds.
-Some stalls, joke shops, and flea markets attempt to send contacts illegally.
+While it can be tempting to go searching for cheap Halloween contact lenses on eBay and other places, take a minute to consider the consequences for the price of saving a few dollars.
+Some stalls, joke shops and flea markets attempt to send contacts illegally.
 We recommend solely buying contacts from well-known retailers and opticians who are interested in preserving the health of your eyes.

 - Disclaimer Agreement – when you check out with Coloured Contacts, you will find our disclaimer agreement.
 By agreeing to this disclaimer you are showing that you understand and have acknowledged all the necessary steps suggested for correct contact lens usage.

-- Some retailers do not follow proper guidelines, and this can lead to the sale of products made from inappropriate materials that can be out of date or poorly
+Some retailers do not follow proper guidelines, and this can lead to the sale of products made from inappropriate materials that can be out of date or poorly sterilized.

-It can seem like you are being bombarded with information about the different types of lenses and the various safety features included however the important sign you need to look out for when buying contact lenses online is a CE Mark.
+It can seem like you are being bombarded with information about the different types of lenses available.
+An important sign to look for when buying contact lenses online is whether or not a store is selling FDA approved decorative contact lenses.

 Know Your Contact Lens Aftercare